wwt/parking-garage-python/README.md

 Parking spaces have the below restrictions on vehicle:

-1. Compact parking spaces.
-   - Only compact vehicles may park in compact parking spaces.
 1. Permit requirements.
     - Parking spaces may have disability, premium, or no permit requirements.
     - Vehicles must possess all permits required by a parking space in order to access the space.

-In addition, the parking garage imposes the following prioritization on parking:

-1. Vehicles with disability permits must be parked in available disability parking spaces before they may be placed in non-disability parking spaces.
+    - Vehicles holding disability permits must be parked in available disability parking spaces before they may be parked in any other parking category.
-1. Vehicles with premium permits must be parked in available premium parking spaces before they may be placed in non-permitted parking spaces.
+    - Vehicles holding premium permits must be parked in available premium parking spaces before they may be parked in non-permit parking spaces.
-1. Vehicles with both disability AND premium permits are parked into disability parking spaces.
-Once disability parking spaces have been filled, these dual-permit vehicles are parked in available premium parking spaces.
-1. Vehicles with premium permits are prioritized for non-permitted parking spaces.
+    - Vehicles holding premium permits have priority over non-permit parking spaces.
+1. Compact parking requirements.
+   - Only compact vehicles may park in compact parking spaces.
-1. Compact vehicles are parked in available compact parking spaces after permitted spaces, for which they qualify, have been filled.
+   - Compact vehicles are prioritized into compact parking spaces before non-permit parking spaces.
+   - Compact vehicles that hold permits are prioritized into permit parking spaces before compact spaces.

 ## Submitting Results